KristerSJakobsson/solnp/docs/source/pysolnp.rst

     $ pip install --no-binary :all: pysolnp

-Note that this require CMake.
+Note that this requires CMake.

 Method
 ------